Kirkcaldy shop owner tackles thief in middle of town centre street to try to get her goods back

 The man, who used a crutch, was seen in the shop, and the owner’s suspicions were alerted when she noticed some goods were missing.

 Gillian said: “I rushed out and saw him going up Kirk Wynd.
 I shouted to a woman to watch my shop and and got close to him, and told him I wanted my stock back.
 He refused and then we got into a tussle.
-I grabbed the side of his jacket and e started to use his arm to push me away - I don’t think he deliberately used his crutch to hit me, but he caught me with it.
+I grabbed the side of his jacket and he started to use his arm to push me away - he deliberately hit me, and he caught me with the crutch.
 He started shouting but I would not let go.”Gillian said there were witnesses to the incident in Kirk Wynd, and anyone sitting in the windows of the Robert Nairn pub would have seen it unfold.

 “Rather than give up and hand back the goods, he started throwing them down and just smashing them - that was even more frustrating.” she added.
 “I was determined to get them back.”The man eventually made off, and Gillian returned to her shop where several fellow business owners came to offer their support.
 She is now checking her store’ CCTV and surrounding cameras and speaking to police about the incident.